Children & Young People’s Service

 For children & young people affected by cancer.

-Our Children & Young People’s Service offers specialist support to young people from the ages of 3 to 18 years, whose lives have been affected by cancer.
+Our Children & Young People’s Service offers specialist support to young people from the ages of 4 to 18 years, whose lives have been affected by cancer.
 This includes those who have had cancer themselves, as well as those who have been affected by the illness within the family.
 The service also works with young people who are bereaved.
-Although our primary catchment area is North Derbyshire and South Yorkshire, we have supported families from as far away as Nottingham and Lincoln.
+Our primary catchment area is children and families living in South Yorkshire and North East Derbyshire.

 Our Therapists are qualified in Counselling, Psychotherapy, Art Therapy, Non Directive Play Therapy and Dyadic Developmental Psychotherapy.
 Our Therapists have knowledge of child development, attachment theory and developmental trauma to inform their approach to supporting families at Cavendish Cancer Care.
 As well as offering one-to-one sessions to young people, our Therapists offer advice and support to parents and carers.